-How Growth Hormone Restores and Supports the Immune System
+How Growth Hormone Restores and Strengthens the Immune System

 Growth hormone is one of the most important substances related to keeping the immune system strong and healthy.